 Easiest and Most Durable Dog Beds

-Elevated to keep your dog cool and dry, this bed is practically chew-proof.
+Elevated dog beds are a great choice to keep your dog cool and dry, and this bed is practically chew-proof.
 Verified purchasers note that even dogs who have tried to turn this into rawhide have failed.
 It can even survive the elements, including rain and snow.
 The exterior frame is hard plastic and the interior is Cordura, a canvas-like fabric so that the dog’s pads and nails can grip it without shredding it.
 Although it looks like a trampoline, the bed is tight, not bouncy, and generally supports the weight of the dog without sagging.
 A downside, users say, is the assembly, and that after time, the frame might warp.
-In addition, the material actually makes a scratchy noise when your dog moves on it.
+In addition, the material can make a scratchy noise when your dog moves on it.
 As a bonus, though, the fabric is also quick to clean.
-Price: $84.95